-It is not advisable to pruning in fall season because decay fungi spread their spores profusely during this time and healing of wounds is slower.
-Pruning the plants in fall stimulates new growth just when the plants are trying to go dormant which can severely weaken them.
+It is not advisable to prune your plant during the fall season because decay fungi spread their spores profusely during this time and healing of wounds is slower.
+Pruning plants in fall stimulates new growth just when the plants are trying to go dormant which can severely weaken them.

 5) Do not prune when it’s wet.